DogOSdev/DogOS/README.md

 Right now DogOS is in a very *early* development stage, so there isn't really anything to show yet.

 This section will be updated when there's more things added.

+## Building

+You can build DogOS on your own, and help development if you want.
+There are multiple steps to building.

+1. Install the COSMOS Dev Kit.
+The instructions are [here](https://www.gocosmos.org/docs/install/).
+1. Once installed, clone the repository and open the project in Visual Studio 2019.
+1. If needed, open the project's Properties and change the profile.
+If you are using VMware, make sure to change the edition to your edition.
+It is currently at Workstation.
+1. Run the project, and it should open and boot!